 The provisioning profiles you can use are:

 iOS App Development: this Development Provision Profile allows you to generate a development version (containing debug information) of your mobile app that can be installed and launched in a given set of devices for development tests.
 Only the devices specified for the provisioning profile will be able install and launch the app.
-If a given user's device is not authorized to install the app, the user will get a "Unable to Download App" alert message;
+If a given user's device is not authorized to install the app, the user will get an "Unable to Download App" alert message.

 App Store: this Distribution Provisioning Profile, available for the Apple Developer Program, allows you to generate a release version of your mobile app that can be published and distributed through the App Store.
-Use this profile when your application has been thoroughly tested and is ready to be made available to everyone through the App Store;
+Use this profile when your application has been thoroughly tested and is ready to be made available to everyone through the App Store.

 In-House: this Distribution Provisioning Profile, available for the Apple Developer Enterprise Program, allows you to generate a release version of your mobile app with no limitations on which devices it will run.
 Use this profile when your mobile app will only be distributed inside your company.
 It will not be subject to review by Apple because you will not be able to submit it to the App Store.
 However, you will have to handle the app distribution on your own.

 Access your Apple Developer account and select the option Certificates, IDs & Profiles.

 Select Provisioning Profiles.